 Girl with Pearl Earring recreated

-I selected model (Astrid Restu) for her similar facial bone structure, which was emphasised in Vermeer’s compositional arrangement.
-Later I discovered Astrid’s mother (of Dutch origin) and father (Malaysian).
-This confirmed my decision as Malays had been living in Holland from the era of Dutch Colonial Empire.
-Astrid’s lounge was used as a make-shift studio – a collaboration photoshoot.
+I selected model (Astrid Restu) for her similar facial bone structure, emphasised in Vermeer’s compositional arrangement.
+Coincidentally I discovered Astrid’s mother was of Dutch origin and father (Malaysian origin).
+This confirmed my decision as Malays’ had been living in Holland from the era of Dutch Colonial Empire.
+We used Astrid’s home lounge as a make-shift studio – a collaboration photoshoot.

 EXIF: 1/160th at f7.1, ISO 100, 125mm with single 60cm softbox

 by: Barry Green (link to high rez photograph and more portraits